mathematicie/forest_tracker/README.md

 # forest_tracker
-Help protect the environment with such a simple app.
+Help protect the environment with a simple app.